-Practitioners will be most successful at promoting positive behaviour when they are able to anticipate and pre-plan what the behavioural issues might be in a certain situation and take action to avert them.
+Practitioners will be most successful at promoting positive behaviour when they are able to anticipate and pre-plan what the behavioural issues might be in a certain situation and act to avert them.
 When considering the classroom, it is important to promote and support children's independence, for example, ensuring that resources are labelled pictorially and accessible to all children which should avoid frustration and confrontation.

 We hope to establish routines that provide structure and security but if something different is happening, explain to the children exactly what will happen because some children may find it difficult when their routine is altered and they feel insecure, even if it is something exciting.
-By creating and adhering to agreed procedures that focus on positive behaviour (do, rather than do not) with an easily understood reward system - 'if I do well it gets noticed and recognised' should help to encourage the notion of responsibility - 'I can try things out, take risks and make decisions for myself, ultimately I am responsible for my own behaviour'.
-By 'cluing-in' to what children's schemas might be we can use this to understand behaviour.
-(Nutbrown, 2007)